-How Does SQL Injection Attacks Work?
+How Do SQL Injection Attacks Work?

-SQL injection attacks are performed through webpages or application input.
+SQL injection attacks are performed through web pages or application input.
 Such input forms are usually seen in search boxes, form pages, or URL parameters.

 To attempt an SQLI attack, threat actors find vulnerabilities in a system or network and inject malicious payloads that execute unintended actions, like granting access to data.